-- Moist Von Lipwig in the TV adaptation of Going Postal broods much more on his past crimes and their consequences than he does in the book.
+- Moist von Lipwig in the TV adaptation of Going Postal broods much more on his past crimes and their consequences than he does in the book.
 Also, Adora Belle Dearheart has lost not only brother of her.

 - In the Poirot adaptation of Murder on the Orient Express, Hercule Poirot agonizes a lot more over whether to turn in the person or persons responsible for the murder than he does in the novel.